+12. Student's obligation

+Exam policy:

-12. Student's obligation Exam policy: Students should take 2 exams throughout the course.
+Students should take 2 exams throughout the course.

 Classroom rules:

-1-Students must arrive to class on time and to stay for the entire class period (or until dismissed) because random arrivals and exits are disrespectful and distracting.

-2-Talking and other disruptive behaviors are not permitted while classes are in session

-3-Entering the class room after the instructor's presentation has started can be distracting both to the instructor as well as to other students, especially if the person arriving late walks across the length of the class room between the instructor and the assembled students.
-Those who come late should seat themselves as close to the entrance as possible and avoid any sort of disruption.

-4-All cell phones, smartphones, and other electronic devices (e.g., pagers, iPads) must be turned off (or on vibrate) and hidden from view during class time.

-5-During class please refrain from side conversations.
+- 1-Students must arrive to class on time and to stay for the entire class period (or until dismissed) because random arrivals and exits are disrespectful and distracting. - 2-Talking and other disruptive behaviors are not permitted while classes are in session - 3-Entering the class room after the instructor's presentation has started can be distracting both to the instructor as well as to other students, especially if the person arriving late walks across the length of the class room between the instructor and the assembled students.
+Those who come late should seat themselves as close to the entrance as possible and avoid any sort of disruption. - 4-All cell phones, smartphones, and other electronic devices (e.g., pagers, iPads) must be turned off (or on vibrate) and hidden from view during class time. - 5-During class please refrain from side conversations.
 These can be disruptive to your fellow students and your professor.

-13. Forms of teaching ; Course Book and PowerPoint
+13. Forms of teaching; Course Book and PowerPoint

 14. Assessment scheme

 Component Date Percent

-Paper based exams
+Paper based exams 13%

-13%

 Quizzes and all year attendance 2%

-Practical Exam 35% Final Exam 50% 5.
-Student learning outcom e: After completion of this course, you will be able to: Diagnosing different Micro d definitions in Medical Microbiology. biological agents from specimens.
-Leaning the shape and struct Learning the process of dise ease production by bacteria.
-Learning the structure and r nechanisms of different bacterial toxins. earning the mode of action cearning the pathology of department of the comparison of the comp lisease production by different bacterial toxins and 6.
-Course Reading List and Key references: l References: Morse, Timothy A. Mietzner, Steve Miller (2019). g'sMedicalMicrobiology,28thEdition. -Warren E. Levinson.
-(201- 14th Edition by The McGr 4).
-Review of Medical Microbiology & Immunology raw-Hill Companies.
-Useful references: ogy.
+l Practical Exam

+35%

+Final Exam

+50%

+15. Student learning outcome: After completion of this course, you will be able to:

+Learning different terms and definitions in Medical Microbiology.

+Diagnosing different Microbiological agents from specimens.

+Leaning the shape and structure of different bacteria.

+Learning the process of disease production by bacteria.

+Learning the structure and mechanisms of different bacterial toxins.

+Learning the mode of action of different antibiotics.

+Learning the pathology of disease production by different bacterial toxins and enzymes.

+16. Course Reading List and References:

+• Key references:

+- -Stefan Riedel, Stephen A. Morse, Timothy A. Mietzner, Steve Miller (2019).
+Jawetz, Melnick, & Adelberg's Medical Microbiology, 28th Edition. - -Warren E. Levinson.
+(2014).
+Review of Medical Microbiology & Immunology 14th Edition by The McGraw-Hill Companies.

++Useful references:

+- Essential Microbiology.
 Stuart Hogg,.
-John Wiley& Sons Ltd. robiology, An Introduction To Infectious Disease.
-James 1 / ck C. Neidhardt, W. Lawrence Drew, James J. Plorde, .
-George Ray.
-Mcgraw-Hill.
-Medical Microbiolog gy.
-Cedric Mims, Hazel Dockrell, Richard Goering, Ivan Kom, Derek wakelli n, & Mark Zuckerman.
-7. The Topics: Week 1 Introduction to Microbiology + Course book Week 2 Pathogenesis of Bacterial Infections
+John Wiley& Sons Ltd. - Sherris Medical Microbiology, An Introduction To Infectious Disease.
+James J. Champoux, Frederick C. Neidhardt, W. Lawrence Drew, James J. Plorde, Kenneth J. Rya N, C. George Ray.
+Mcgraw-Hill. - Medical Microbiology.
+Cedric Mims, Hazel Dockrell, Richard Goering, Ivan Roitt, Derek Wakelin, & Mark Zuckerman.

+17. The Topics:

+Week 1 Introduction to Microbiology + Course book Week 2 Pathogenesis of Bacterial Infections